-Join Scott Simpson for an in-depth discussion in this video Stdin, stdout, stderr, and output redirection, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Stdin, stdout, stderr, and output redirection, part of Learning Linux Command Line.

 - [Voiceover] Working at the command line, we have mostly…been using output that comes back to the screen,…showing us what's been done by a program.…But before we move on, it's important to understand…how to get that information into a file we can use later…or send to someone else.…In the Bash shell, and other shells as well, there are three…general areas we work with text through, which are not…immediately evident at a glance.…There's the Standard Input, or stdin, which is…keyboard input, the Standard Output, or stdout, which is…the result of running commands that comes back to…our screen when commands execute correctly.…